 Grant funds will be awarded to the team’s college or university for the use of the team.

-Stage 2 E-Teams will need to commit to sending at least 2 key team members to a VentureLab 2 workshop (team expenses should be included in the Stage 2 proposed budget).
-Stage 2 E-Teams accepted from the February 2013 pool of applications should be prepared to attend the workshop on May 3-5, 2013 in Massachusetts.
-See the event schedule in the E-Team Program guidelines for additional details.
+Stage 2 E-Teams will need to commit to sending at least 2 key team members to a Stage 2 workshop (team expenses should be included in the Stage 2 proposed budget).
+See the event schedule in the E-Team Program guidelines for workshop dates.

 NCIIA will send a contract for signature to the Administrative Contact identified by the team.
 Once this award letter is signed and returned to NCIIA, funds can be disbursed.